-Describe how the LEA will support each school identified as comprehensive support and improvement (CS&I) and/or targeted support and improvement (TS&I) in developing and implementing a school improvement plan (SIP).
+Describe how the LEA will support each school identified as Comprehensive Support and Improvement (CS&I) in developing and implementing a Schoolwide Improvement Plan (SIP).

-The LEA will work with the school to provide support for improving their student achievement and school grade.
+The LEA will work with the school to provide support for improving their graduation rate.
 The Title I coordinator and the instructional administrator will meet with the school leadership to coordinate the approved activities in the project.
 The district staff will also coordinate the purchases of materials, schedule PD and coordinate travel for the school.
 The LEA will coordinate with Panhandle Area Educational Consortium to utilize available resources for the school.